-Form (Please always refer to BHS Training and Technical Assistance website for current version) Details Eligibility for Pathways to Well-Being and Provider completes electronically in CCBH within Enhanced Services 30 days of intake, at reassessment, at discharge and at noted changes throughout the course of treatment.
-Child and Family Meeting Facilitation Completed any time there is an identified need for a Program Child and Family Team Referral CFT meeting for a youth in a mental health treatment program unless provider has an exception to facilitate their program CFT meetings, approved by COR.
-Intensive Care Coordination Note Provider completes electronically in CCBH.
-Form is utilized for all ICC services that occur outside of the Child and Family Team (CFT) meeting.
-Child and Family Team Meeting Note Provider completes electronically in CCBH.
-Form is utilized for documenting all CFT meetings, including Wraparound CFT meetings.
-Child and Family Team Meeting Summary and Action Plan Initiated by CFT Meeting Facilitation Program unless provider has an exception to facilitate their program CFT meetings, approved by COR.
+Form (Please always refer to BHS Training and Technical Assistance website for current version) Details Child and Family Meeting Facilitation Completed any time there is an identified need for a Program Child and Family Team Referral CFT meeting for a youth in a mental health treatment program unless provider has an exception to facilitate their program CFT meetings, approved by COR.

+Child and Family Team Meeting Summary and Initiated by CFT Meeting Facilitation Program unless Action Plan provider has an exception to facilitate their program CFT meetings, approved by COR.
 Child and Family Team Meeting Initiated by CFT Meeting Facilitation Program unless Confidentiality Agreement provider has an exception to facilitate their program CFT meetings, approved by COR.
 Pathways to Well-Being BHS/CFWB Provider completes and submits form to CFWB (see Information Exchange Form secure region fax numbers on form) initially within 30 days of determining eligibility and for any update (upon significant change or revision to either a client plan or problem list).

-Resources
+Resources: